Audio Chants

 May all obstacles be destroyed and every fear vanquished.

-I revere the jewel of the Saṅgha, the supreme, most excellent medicine, worthy of gifts and of hospitality.
+I revere the jewel of the Saṅgha, the supreme, most excellent medicine,

 Blessed by the power of the Saṅgha